Tea in Turkey

 Turkish tea served in the customary way, in a tulip-shaped glass called ince belli.

 Tea (çay /tr/) is a popular drink throughout Turkey and the Turkish diaspora.
 Turkey has the highest per-capita tea consumption in the world with an annual total consumption of over 3 kilograms per person.
-Turkey is a large exporter of tea, ranking fifth among the top exporting countries.
+Turkey is a major exporter of tea, ranking fifth among the top exporting countries.
 Tea plays a big role in social gatherings that take place in tea houses and gardens.
 It is also used as a herbal medicine.
 Turkish tea culture extends to Northern Cyprus and some countries in the Balkan Peninsula.
 Turkish tea has a long and expansive history that shaped its harvesting even before the founding of the modern Turkish Republic.
 Since its introduction to Turkey, tea has become a large part of Turkish culture.